Symphony: Symmetry-Equivariant Point-Centered Spherical Harmonics for 3D Molecule Generation: Introduction

 \section{Introduction}

 In silico generation of atomic systems with diverse geometries and desirable properties is important to many areas including fundamental science, materials design, and drug discovery \citep{perspective}.
 The direct enumeration and validation of all possible 3D structures is computationally infeasible and does not in itself lead to useful representations of atomic systems for guiding understanding or design.
-Thus, there is interest in `generative models' that can generate 3D molecular structures using machine learning algorithms.
+Machine learning methods offer a promising avenue to explore this landscape by learning to generate 3D molecular structures.

 Effective generative models of atomic systems must learn to represent and produce highly-correlated geometries that represent chemically valid and energetically favorable configurations.
 To do this, they must overcome several challenges: